A unique church, orchards and a country park of historical interest in the Garden of England.

 You have to get across the A26 on the left, so use the traffic island and cross this busy main road with great care.
 On the other side continue briefly along Pembury Road, then turn left past North Lodge into the gated driveway to The Schools at Somerhill7, joining the Tunbridge Wells Circular Walk8 (TWCW).

-The main gate might be locked but this is a public footpath so the side gate will be open.
-Somerhill Park is not open access so you must follow the right of way through it, as described below.
+This is a public footpath so the side gate should always be open.
+However, Somerhill Park is not open access so you must follow the right of way through it, as described below.